pkgxdev/ossapp/README.md

-Under the hood tea/gui installs and manages your packages with [`tea/cli`] while exposing additional functionality, features and informational touches that complement and expand upon what a package manager can do.
+Under the hood tea/gui installs and manages your packages with [`tea/cli`] while exposing additional functionality, features and informational touches that complement and expand upon the nature of package management.

 To install the gui, visit: https://tea.xyz/gui/ and download the latest version.
 The gui auto-updates itself.